abhiwand/atk/api-doc/src/main/resources/python/frame/assign_sample.rst

     >>> my_frame.assign_sample([0.3, 0.3, 0.4], ["train", "test", "validate"])

-Now *my_frame*, the frame accessed by BigFrame, has a new column named "sample_bin" and each row contains one of the values "train", "test", or "validate".
+Now *my_frame*, the frame accessed by Frame, has a new column named "sample_bin" and each row contains one of the values "train", "test", or "validate".
 Values in the other columns are unaffected.